- What Is Thyroid Disorder?

 Last Updated on

-As soon as your pregnancy is confirmed by your doctor, you will be asked to take a thyroid test.
+As soon as your pregnancy is confirmed by your gynaecologist, you will be asked to take a thyroid test.
 You may also have to take one if you are planning to conceive.
 Although thyroid during pregnancy is a common condition, there is a possibility of confusing it with other regular pregnancy symptoms due to its similarities.
 Symptoms like weight gain, feeling tired, getting moody or forgetful and even swelling up are common to pregnancy and thyroid condition.
+Thus it is all the more important to identify any symptoms of thyroid in advance to treat or manage the situation in ways that don’t affect the pregnancy.
+Read on to know more.

 The H-shaped thyroid gland is placed at the front of our neck, right below the voice box.
 It is about two inches long and is almost weightless (less than an ounce).
-It forms an integral part of the endocrine system which does the vital job of producing hormones for your body.
-The thyroid gland produces two major hormones, T3 and T4.
+It forms an integral part of the endocrine system, which does the vital job of producing hormones for your body.
+The thyroid gland produces two major hormones, T3 (triiodothyronine) and T4 (thyroxine).
 The hormones created by your thyroid control your body’s metabolism and many other vital bodily functions like weight, brain development, breathing functions, body temperature and cholesterol levels.
-It is important to monitor thyroid levels in pregnancy since it can have a telling impact on the foetus including the neuron intellectual abilities of the baby.
+It is important to monitor thyroid levels in pregnancy since it can have a telling impact on the baby inside the womb (including the neuron intellectual abilities).

-Thyroid problem when pregnant is common when a woman is in her prime childbearing age, but if it is not diagnosed in time, its impact can extend well beyond pregnancy.
+Thyroid during pregnancy is common when a woman is in her prime childbearing age, but if it is not diagnosed in time, its impact can extend well beyond pregnancy.
+The condition is classified as – hyperthyroidism and hypothyroidism.
 While hyperthyroidism is caused due to high levels of hormones in the blood, hypothyroidism is caused due to decreased levels of thyroid hormones in the blood.

 During pregnancy, two hormones, oestrogen and human chorionic gonadotropin (hCG) are responsible for enhancing your thyroid levels.
-These thyroid hormones play a vital role when you are pregnant, both in the baby’s brain and nervous system development and your health.
+These thyroid hormones play a vital role in the development of the baby’s brain and nervous system, and your health when you are pregnant.

-The placenta makes hCG, which is similar to TSH and stimulates the thyroid to create more hormones.
-Increase in oestrogen levels produces thyroid-binding globulin, a protein that helps thyroid hormone to travel in blood.
-In the first trimester, your baby is dependent on you for its thyroid hormone needs, which comes through the placenta.
+The placenta makes hCG, which is similar to TSH (thyroid-stimulating hormone) and stimulates the thyroid to create more hormones.
+Increase in oestrogen levels produces thyroid-binding globulin, a protein that helps thyroid hormone to travel in the blood.
+In the first trimester, your baby is dependent on you for its thyroid hormone needs, which come through the placenta.
 This will go on until the 12th week, after which the baby’s thyroid will begin functioning on its own.

-It is necessary to conduct thyroid function test to detect any pregnancy problem due to thyroid.
-However, these hormonal changes may go undetected and can be difficult to interpret despite these tests.
-The thyroid does increase in size during pregnancy, but this is not enough to be seen in the test.
-Thyroid related issues may be difficult to diagnose during pregnancy due to mutual signs increased thyroid hormone level, fatigue and increase in the size of the thyroid.
+It is necessary to conduct a thyroid function test to detect any pregnancy problem due to thyroid.
+The thyroid does increase in size during pregnancy, but that is not enough to conclude the test.
+Thyroid related issues may be difficult to diagnose during pregnancy because many pregnancy signs seem similar to the symptoms of thyroid disorders, such as an increase in the thyroid hormone level, fatigue and increase in the size of the thyroid.

 Hyperthyroidism in Pregnancy